Silently uninstalling Java

 Sure you could deploy your uninstall package out to any and all computers in hopes of catching the ones that have Java installed.
 Or you could save yourself a little time and get right to the computers you need to.
 After an initial scan PDQ Inventory Enterprise customers can use the Collection Library to drill right down to the computers they need.

-When you highlight a package and click Deploy Now, in the deployment window you'll have the option to deploy to PDQ Inventory where (with an Enterprise-level license) you can select the collection containing computers with the particular version of Java you wish to uninstall.
+When you highlight a package and click Deploy Now, in the deployment window you'll have the option to deploy to PDQ Inventory where you can select the collection containing computers with the particular version of Java you wish to uninstall.